FunPolice23/Project-Zomboid-Mod-Checker/README.md

 python main.py --help

 ### My purpose for the program
-I enjoy project zomboid but recently a great mod/modder gave up which left there mod outdated, new unstable build changed certain things so this idea came in order to privatly update the mod myself with ease so I can play it again.
+I enjoy project zomboid but recently a great mod/modder gave up which left their mod outdated, new unstable build changed certain things so this idea came in order to privatly update the mod myself with ease so I can play it again.

 My hope is that mabye this helps bring old mods back, mabye help new mods as well.